 How Your Data Is Processed (‘Purposes’)

-The Trustee has a legitimate interest in holding and processing the above information about you as it is needed for us to properly administer the Scheme, and to calculate and pay benefits.
-We also keep the above information so that we can comply with our obligations towards members under the Scheme governing documents, as well as under relevant legislation.
+The Trustees have a legitimate interest in holding and processing the above information about you as it is needed for us to properly administer the Scheme, and to calculate and pay benefits.
+We also keep the above information so that we can comply with our obligations towards members under the Scheme's governing documents, as well as under relevant legislation.

 Personal data relating to the Scheme is held on paper and on computer systems.
-As the ‘data controller’, the Trustee must safeguard this information and process it fairly and lawfully.
+As the ‘data controller’, the Trustees must safeguard this information and process it fairly and lawfully.

 Other Data Controllers